Free Printable Mileage Logbook for Taxes and More

-If you are looking to join the many efficient business people who now use a mileage logging app to create flawless printable mileage logs, then read on.
+On the other hand, if you are looking to join the many efficient business people who now use a mileage logging app to create flawless printable mileage logs, then read on.

 Logs, Logbooks, and the Standard Mileage Rate

-Before we delve any deeper, it’s worth talking about the standard mileage rate, since a vehicle mileage logbook or log is only required for those who choose this mileage calculation approach.
+Before we delve any deeper, it’s worth talking about the standard mileage rate, since a car mileage logbook or log is only required for those who choose this mileage calculation approach.
 Most people do – indeed; contractors, small business owners, and self-employed persons most commonly use this method.
 It is also worth noting that if this is your first year using a vehicle for business purposes, you must use the standard mileage rate if you ever plan to switch between that and the actual expense method in the future.

-From a financial standpoint, this method offers sizeable kickbacks on the miles that you drive – allowing you to deduct 65.5 cents from every mile for business purposes in 2023.
+From a financial standpoint, this method offers sizeable kickbacks on the miles that you drive – allowing you to deduct 67 cents from every mile for business purposes in 2024.

-For example, if you drive 20,000 business miles in a year, the standard mileage rate will provide you with tax deductions totaling $13,100 – provided that you submit an IRS-compliant mileage logbook.
+For example, if you drive 20,000 business miles in a year, the standard mileage rate will provide you with tax deductions totaling $13,400 – provided that you submit an IRS-compliant mileage logbook.

 The alternative is the above-mentioned actual expenses method, where you must instead keep itemized receipts of all of your vehicle expenses.
 These expenses include things such as oil, gas, insurance premiums, depreciation, repairs, tires, registration fees, and more.

-IRS Mileage Log Requirements
+IRS Compliant Mileage Log Requirements

 There are some basic requirements that your mileage log needs to meet in order to be IRS-compliant.
 Let’s take a look at some of these: